AnswerDotAI/fh-pyinstrument/README.md

 <http://127.0.0.1:5000/?profile=1>

+TODO add image

 If instead you want to have the results show up in the terminal, also add `term=1` to the query string.
-The normal web page will display in your browser, and the pyinstrument data will show up in limited form within the browser.
+The normal web page will display in your browser, and the pyinstrument view will show up in limited form within the terminal.

 <http://127.0.0.1:5000/?profile=1&term=1>